theogiraudet/Bookshelf/docs/modules/move.md

   **State**: Motion is applied to the given entity.
 ```

-*Move a pig by its velocity scores:*
+*Example: Move a pig by its velocity scores:*

 ```mcfunction
 # Once